BhaveshThadhani07/MCS-Form/README.md

-# MCS-Quiz
+# MCS-Form

-Welcome to MCS-Quiz, a secure online examination platform designed to provide a safe and reliable testing environment.
+Welcome to MCS-Form, a secure online examination platform designed to provide a safe and reliable testing environment.
 This project is built with Next.js and integrates advanced security features to ensure the integrity of the examination process.

 ## Features